About thirty years ago I realized that time could very well

 Not being able to stop speculating about what traces there would be to look for if this were a fundamental aspect of time, or try to figure out how it could work, I eventually found an answer a few years back that also may explain some remaining questions concerning relativity and quantum mechanics.

-of physicists now look for a way to quantize time, I feel
+number of physicists now look for a way to quantize time, I